knative/client/docs/cmd/kn_source_binding_update.md

 ### Options

 ```
-      --ce-override stringArray    Cloud Event overrides to apply before sending event to sink. --ce-override can be provide multiple times
+      --ce-override stringArray   Cloud Event overrides to apply before sending event to sink in the format '--ce-override key=value'. --ce-override can be provide multiple times
   -h, --help                      help for update
   -n, --namespace string          Specify the namespace to operate in.
   -s, --sink string               Addressable sink for events
       --subject string            Subject which emits cloud events
-      --subject-namespace string   Namespace where the referenced binding subject can be found
 ```

 ### Options inherited from parent commands